najasplus/STAR-deseq2/README.md

 ## Count normalization and differential expression analysis

 Depending on the type of sequencing library you should choose one of the raw_counts matrices produced during the previous step.
-You pass sample description and count_matrix to the R script as positional arguments (order matters!)
+You pass sample description and count_matrix to the R script as positional arguments (order matters!).
+The normalized counts as well as pairwise condition differential expression analysis and visualizations will be outputted to the whole_matrix_output subdirectory of your working directory

 ``` bash
 Rscript deseq2_analysis.R sample_description.txt count_matrix.tsv